Image Credit: Michal Jarmoluk

-I always want to cut down on the number of chocolate eggs arriving in my home, especially as Easter is very close to both my kids birthdays, my birthday and St. Valentine's Day.
+For this reason I always try to cut down on the number of chocolate eggs arriving in my home, especially as Easter is usually very close to both my kids birthdays, my birthday and St. Valentine's Day.

 Our house isn't a chocolate-free zone at Easter, but I do try and find some ways of reducing the amount of chocolate that my chldren receive.
-Think of the effect on their teeth for a start!
+I just shudder to think of the effect on their teeth for a start....

 So, here are some alternative Easter gift suggestions which are relatively healthy and non-calorific - think eggs, think chicks, think rabbits, think bouncing and energy!!

-These are an absolute classic children's toy, suitable for any of little your chicks over 6 months old, so perfect for someone who is too young for a chocolate Easter egg.
+These have been an absolute classic children's toy for decades, suitable for any of little your chicks over 6 months old.
+Tomy's Hide and Squeak Eggs are perfect for someone who is too young for a chocolate Easter egg.

 You crack them open the eggs to reveal brightly coloured chicks, press down on the chicks and they'll cheep for you and they double up as a fun shape sorting game too.
 Cheep cheep!